ghodulik95/chromebook-nautilus-desktop/README.md

   - I don’t have precise or everyday-use measurements yet because I’ve been consistently doing heavy installs and testing.
   - It might drain a bit faster than ChromeOS did, but still significantly better than my i7 ultrabook in comparable usage.
   - Under typical (light) usage, you could still see very good battery life—just not necessarily identical to how it was ChromeOS at my machine's prime.
+- **Sleep-mode battery life**
+  - Based on the extremely limited data of "I left my machine on sleep mode overnight once," the battery went down about 15% being suspended overnight.
+  - Remember that if you want to enter sleep mode, do it **before closing the lid**, as this breaks stuff.
+Recovery options from this breakage described [here](#lid-close-recovery).
 - **Miscellaneous**:
   - Krita and Xournal++ seem to work great though for stylus drawing and note taking, including pressure-sensitivity and palm-rejection working out of the box.
 Much more smooth than the Android apps I was using most recently.
   - I tried OpenBoard, but had trouble getting dependencies to work.